 Smiling, using proper body posture, having a good handshake, and exuding a positive and energetic attitude are all things that turn the tide in your favor.
 Hiring managers form first impressions based on a variety of factors – so focus on the things you can control.

 What you can control is how prepared you are for the interview, what you wear, and how you manage any anxiety.
 If you get the interview, the hiring manager has already been impressed by your resume and credentials.
 So, go into the interview with a positive mindset that you’d be a valuable addition to the company.

-Empire Resume can help you land an interview for your dream job with our wide array of services, including resume and cover letter writing or remaking your LinkedIn profile.
-Call us today at 801-690-4085 or email us at email@example.com.
+Empire Resume can help you land an interview for your dream job with our wide array of services, including professional resume writing services and cover letter writing or remaking your LinkedIn profile.
+Call us today at 801-690-4085 or email us at firstname.lastname@example.org.

-Keep tabs on Empire Resume’s blog for everything you need to know about landing a job – from how to write the perfect resume to new trends in the job market.
+Keep tabs on our blog for everything you need to know about landing a job – from how to write the perfect resume to new trends in the job market.